Thank you for booking, Acadia Treehouse Retreat!!

 We’re delighted that you’ve decided to spend some time in our unique treehouse.
 Whether you’re here to explore Down East Maine and/or Acadia National Park or to simply enjoy a getaway for a few days and kick back, we encourage you to leave your worldly cares outside on the front porch and remember the days you dreamt of living in a treehouse without a care in the world.
 So…relax and enjoy your time here in the forest among the trees!

 Below you’ll find check-in details, helpful tips for using the space, important safety information, quiet hours, and check-out instructions.
 If you have any questions, concerns, or run into any issues during your stay, please don’t hesitate to message us and we’ll respond promptly.
 Your comfort and satisfaction are very important to us.
-If you notice anything that needs attention, for you or future guests, please let us know so we can take care of it right away as we can not fix something we are not aware of
+If you notice anything that needs attention, for you or future guests, please let us know so we can take care of it right away as we can not fix something we are not aware of and offering a 5-star service is important to us.

 CHECK IN INSTRUCTIONS

-Our Address: 394 Washington Junction Road, Hancock, ME.
+Our Address:394 Washington Junction Road, Hancock, ME.
 04640

 Directions: Using a phone or vehicle GPS system should get you directly to our property.
 Once on our property follow the directional sign to the Treehouse.
 Stay Straight, keeping our shop on your right and follow the gravel road into the forest.
 You will reach the Treehouse in about 50 yards.